ibm-cloud-docs/discovery/adding-content.md

 -   **Number of documents** in your collection
 -   **Configuration** — The name of the configuration file used to convert this collection
 -   **Errors and Warnings**

+For information on how to connect to Box, Salesforce, and Microsoft SharePoint Online data sources with the {{site.data.keyword.discoveryshort}} tooling, see [Connecting to data sources](/docs/services/discovery/connect.html).

 ## Uploading documents with the API